Cracks Deepening In NFL OL Play

 He also points to the rise of private coaching networks like OL Masterminds, founded by Duke Manyweather, that are “doing great things” for offensive linemen.

-One outcome to consider is that the trend will continue unabated and offenses will become more reliant on mobile and improvisational quarterbacks who create offense outside the structure of the play that was called.
+The game will change, possibly moving away from what made it so popular.
+Offenses will become less physical and more reliant on mobile and improvisational quarterbacks who create offense outside the structure of the play that was called.
 We are already seeing fewer and fewer classic pocket quarterbacks in the league.
-They may eventually become extinct if they do not master the art of the rapid time to throw, which will become harder to do if their line leaves them shell-shocked.
+They may eventually become extinct if they do not master the art of the rapid processing and time to throw, which will become harder to do if their line leaves them shell-shocked.

 This could also lead to a gold rush for veteran offensive linemen who have proven their worth in the league.
 Simple supply and demand would make this seem like a certainty, but there is also evidence of GMs overpaying for mediocre linemen because quality players are so hard to come by.
 Those types of mistakes could cripple teams.